Published: October 16, 2020

 Instead of doing that, your thoughts go into overdrive:

 “I will look like a fool when they find out I don’t have what it takes.”

 “I just don’t think I’m smart enough to do this.”

 This type of self-doubt is not healthy and counterproductive to helping you.

-Let us take a deeper look at the different forms of unhealthy self-doubt, so you can better recognize and overcome it, should it occur.
+Let's take a deeper look at the different forms of unhealthy self-doubt.
+This way you can better recognize and overcome it, should it occur.

-Think of unhealthy self-doubt as a parasite that seeks nourishment by feeding off its host’s self-esteem and confidence in order to survive.
+Think of unhealthy self-doubt as a parasite.
+In order to survive, it seeks nourishment by feeding off its host’s self-esteem and confidence.